1515 Surf - Brooklyn, NY

 Sustainability in Construction

-In 2023, we expanded our ESG Standard for New Developments to include detailed guidance for our development teams and partners to ensure we consistently design sustainable and resilient communities aligned with our corporate ESG objectives.
+In 2023, we expanded our Sustainability Standard for New Developments to include detailed guidance for our development teams and partners to ensure we consistently design sustainable and resilient communities aligned with our corporate sustainability objectives.

 Many of our communities have obtained or are working towards Fitwel certification to show our dedication to health and wellness.
 Fitwel is an international building standard that encourages healthier work and living spaces to enhance the well-being and productivity of those who use them.
 Created by the U.S. Centers for Disease Control (CDC) and General Services Administration (GSA) and now administered by the Center for Active Design (CfAD), Fitwel offers a research-based approach to designing and managing healthy buildings.
 As the Fitwel standard develops, we will keep using the framework to create communities that enhance our residents' health and overall quality of life.